 The Town of Blue River was incorporated to include numerous residential subdivisions, many of which were platted immediately prior to incorporation.
 Each subdivision included streets necessary to provide access to and from the residential lots to State Highway 9.
 For many subdivisions, the local streets were dedicated by the original subdivider to the owners of the lots within the subdivision.
 Upon incorporation, the Town assumed ownership, maintenance, and control of all the streets and has, since 1965, openly, continuously, and consistently maintained the streets and street network for the benefit and safety of the general public.
 Ownership, control, and maintenance included, but was not limited to, the grading, patching, surface restoration, drainage management, snow removal and snow storage along the sides of the traveled portion of the streets and authorizing and permitting above and below grade improvements customarily associated with streets such as public and private utilities.
-The Town has managed and maintained the streets through the use of public tax funding, including funds allocated by the State Highway User Tax Fund (HUTF) based on a report of the Town's ownership of line miles for the Town streets.
-Other streets within the Town we specifically dedicated to the County or to the Town as public streets.
+The Town has managed and maintained the streets through the use of public tax funding, including funds allocated by the State Highway User Tax Fund (HUTF) based on a report of the Town's ownership of line miles for the Town as public streets.